 - Routinely monitor, report on and improve our sustainability efforts.

-- Minimize carbon emissions in Scopes 1, 2 and 3 (see The planet), which promote global warming.
+- Minimise carbon emissions in Scopes 1, 2 and 3 (refer to pages 52–54), which promote global warming.

-- Use natural resources responsibly and efficiently so as not to jeopardize the planet’s limits, and thus our climate and the opportunities for future generations in a finite world.
+- Use natural resources responsibly and efficiently so as not to jeopardise the planet’s limits, and thus our climate and the opportunities for future generations in a finite world.

 - Build and manage from a service life perspective, and promote circular models.